tudelft3d/website/zwang/navigation.md

 	<div class="col-md-7">
 		<h2 class="featurette-heading">Many to many navigation, avoiding moving obstacles</h2>
 		<p>
 			Our system can also calculate obstacle-avoiding routes for multiple vehicles.
-By considering the predicted information of the moving obstacles, the system can give a more reliable estimation of arrival time for different types of vehicles starting from different places and different time instances, which would make emergency plans more effective and contributes to an improvement of performance of the response units.
+By considering the predictions of moving obstacles, the system can give a more reliable estimation of arrival time for different types of vehicles starting from different places and different time instances, which would make emergency plans more effective and contributes to an improvement of performance of the response units.
 		</p>
 	</div>
 	<iframe class="col-md-5" height="315" src="//www.youtube.com/embed/mFm6ExkqTzY" frameborder="0" allowfullscreen></iframe>